Document Hub

 The business problem

-Three things were wrong with that.
-The publishing pipeline assumed Git fluency that non-technical writers didn't have.
-Maintaining a markdown file and a Word doc by hand meant duplicated effort on every single guide.
-And writers had no way to see their output before it went live — guides rendered through mkdocs, which they couldn't preview while writing, so they were effectively working blind.
+Three things were wrong with that: the pipeline assumed Git fluency that non-technical writers didn't have; maintaining a markdown file and a Word doc separately meant duplicated effort on every guide; and writers had no way to preview their output before it went live.

 No one briefed me to fix this.
-I surfaced it in conversation with the tech writers on my team, recognised it as a recurring drag on people I work alongside, and decided to solve it end-to-end myself.
+I surfaced it in conversation with the tech writers, recognised it as a recurring drag, and decided to solve it end-to-end myself.

 What I learned from the writers